Former Central Magistracy

-The former Central Magistracy is located at 1, Arbuthnot Road, Central, Victoria, Hong Kong.
+The former Central Magistracy is located at 1 Arbuthnot Road, Central, Victoria, Hong Kong.
 It was constructed from 1913 to 1914.

 History

 The site where the building is standing was originally occupied by the first Hong Kong Magistracy.
 The former building was probably erected in 1847 but was later demolished to make way for the present building.
 Difficulty and delay in the construction work was caused because of the provision of an extensive basement in the new magistracy.
-The Central Magistracy was closed in 1979 and was subsequently used by different associations affiliated to the Hong Kong Police Force.
+The Central Magistracy was closed in 1979 and was subsequently used by different associations affiliated to the Royal Hong Kong Police Force (RHKPF).

 Architecture

 The building's majestic appearance, with the imposing pillars of the façade and other features in the Greek-revival style, are lost to its poor exposure fronting onto a steep, narrow road.
 The massive retaining walls were constructed with granite blocks.